-4.1 The prime objective of the Council, as administering authority of the Lothian Pension Fund, Lothian Buses Pensions Fund and Scottish Homes Pension Fund, is to ensure an unqualified audit opinion of the Annual Report 2015.
-This will be determined in due course.
+4.1 The prime objective of the Council, as administering authority of the Lothian Pension Fund, Lothian Buses Pension Fund and Scottish Homes Pension Fund, is to ensure an unqualified audit opinion of the Annual Report 2015.
+This has been achieved.